movsim/movsim/viewer/README.md

 Commercial use
 --------------

-For commercial use, please contact the copyright holders at movsim.org@gmail.com
+For commercial use, please contact the copyright holders at movsim@akesting.de

 Copyright
 ---------

-MovSim is Copyright (C) 2010-2015 by Arne Kesting, Martin Treiber, Ralph Germ, and Martin Budden.
+MovSim is Copyright (C) 2010-2016 by Arne Kesting, Martin Treiber, Ralph Germ, and Martin Budden.

 MovSim is licensed under [GPL version 3](https://github.com/movsim/movsim/blob/master/COPYING).